 with a valid Michigan driver’s license

-with a lease agreement in patron’s name with current Lincoln Park address
+with a lease agreement or rental agreement in patron’s name with current Lincoln Park address

 with a Lincoln Park property tax bill.